 There are many superstitions that have become associated with different gemstones throughout the centuries.
-These may vary according to country and tradition, but for anyone inclined to believe, it may be a good idea to know the following before buying or giving gemstones as gifts on different occasions.
+These may vary according to country and tradition, but for anyone inclined to believe, it may be a good idea to know the following before buying or giving gemstones as gifts for special occasions.

-Emeralds are also believed to confer happiness on married couples.
-In some parts of the world, they are also thought to be aphrodisiacs - which would perhaps explain why they bring marital bliss.
+Emeralds are also believed to bestow happiness on married couples.
+In some parts of the world, they are also thought to be aphrodisiacs - which may explain why they are thought to bring marital bliss.

 In the East opals are thought to be lucky; elsewhere the opal is usually considered to be the most ill-fated of all gemstones and is often referred to as the stone of tears.
 Thus, engagement rings must never contain an opal, to prevent the new bride from quickly becoming a widow!

-Bad luck associated with opals can also be offset by wearing them in settings that include diamonds, as diamonds are said to have power over the opals.
+Bad luck associated with opals can also be offset by wearing them in settings that include diamonds, since diamonds are said to have power over the opals.

-Some believe women who wear emeralds during childbirth have a less painful birth.
-They can also help to cure dysentery and epilepsy, negate the poison of snakes, and the blind may benefit from touching them.
+Some people believe that women who wear emeralds during childbirth have a less painful birth.
+They are also believed to help cure dysentery and epilepsy, negate the poison of snakes, and the blind are said to benefit from touching emeralds.

-Wearing of pearls is sometimes said to cure madness, and also help to treat jaundice, and snake and insect bites.
+The wearing of pearls is sometimes said to cure madness.
+Pearls are also believed to help treat jaundice, and snake and insect bites.
 Pearls are also thought to cure depression in women - maybe because receiving pearls is sure to make most women happy.
-But be careful -- not only are pearls said to have aphrodisiac properties, but placing a pearl under one's pillow and sleeping on it may cause couples to conceive.
+But be careful; not only are pearls said to have aphrodisiac properties, but placing a pearl under one's pillow and sleeping on it is thought to cause couples to conceive.

 Opals have been said to improve eyesight, and to help blondes maintain their hair color.
 Some also believe that opals turn pale in the presence of poison, and lose their shine once their owners die.